How to Make a Garden Vegetable Plot Cheaply

 The Basics of Growing Vegetables

-This is a wide subject, and whole books are written about it, so here you will find just some general instructions
+This is a wide subject, and whole books are written about it, so here you will find just general instructions to set you in the right direction and whip up some enthusiasm to get you started.

 - For a productive vegetable patch, you need good well-nourished soil, free of stones and weeds.